brave-digital/WordSync/README.txt

 You can choose which of these to activate before performing a sync but some rely on others to run first before they themselves are able to run.

 For now WordSync transmits site data between the sites in an unencrypted stream.
-While evesdropping is extremely unlikely, bear this in mind if you have sensitive data.
+While eavesdropping is extremely unlikely, bear this in mind if you have sensitive data.

 WordSync is designed to be used by developers and other super-users who work with WordPress sites.
 The plugin will expose a bit of the inner workings of WordPress to you and requires your judgement to know which data should be synced without overwriting data you'd like to keep.

-= ** Warning ** =
+== ** Warning ** ==
-This plugin modifies your site content and is still in ALPHA.
+This plugin modifies your site content and is still in alpha.
 It may not always perform adequately and it would be **strongly advisable** to backup your site before using WordSync.
 WordSync does not offer a rollback option once your data has been synced.
 Brave Digital does not accept any responsibility for lost or corrupted data.
 USE THIS PLUGIN AT YOUR OWN RISK.

-= Contribute on GitHub =
+== Contribute on GitHub ==

-Help us make improvements and addtions by contributing on the WordSync GitHub project:
+Help us make improvements and additions by contributing on the WordSync GitHub project:

 https://github.com/brave-digital/WordSync